-RENO, Nev. — Republican presidential candidate Newt Gingrich on Wednesday sought to put a positive spin on his defeat in Florida's primary as he looks to the Nevada caucuses to yet again reset the volatile GOP race.
+RENO, Nev. — Republican presidential candidate Newt Gingrich is trying to put a positive spin on his defeat in Florida's primary as he looks to the Nevada caucuses to yet again reset the volatile GOP race.

-At a rally in Reno, Gingrich said he wants to compete in every single caucus meeting in Nevada.
-But he acknowledged that Romney, who won the state when he sought the Republican nomination in 2008, holds an edge.
+At a rally Wednesday in Reno, Gingrich said he wants to compete in every single caucus meeting in Nevada.